Many children can't have access

 It's very Important to realize that Early Diagnosis & Early Intensive Intervention are CRITICAL to gain maximum benefit from existing therapies and it can make a big difference in the lives of many children.

-On April 2018, the CDC estimates that one in 59 8-year-olds in the U.S. has an autism spectrum disorder, or ASD.
+The CDC latest statistics on March 2020, show that 1 in 54 children 8-year-olds in the U.S. has an autism spectrum disorder, or ASD.
 (United States Centers for Disease Control & Prevention, 2020)

 Here are some common signs and symptoms that people with ASD might have: